da-bao-jian/Bygone_Note/README.md

   Lagging has forced some of the Evernote users to turn off the autosave feature, and many more struggled to 'fine tune' a perfect time interval without interupting typing.

-  I learned about websocket when I was making a real time chat app（check it out [here](https://github.com/dabaojian1992/Pillar)) and started wondering if it could be exploited to help with autosave with a few adjustments.
+  I learned about websocket when I was making a real time chat app（check it out [here](https://github.com/dabaojian1992/Pillar)) and started wondering if it could be exploited to help Bygone Note's autosave feature with a few adjustments.
 Below is how I used websocket to achieve instant autosave without interuption:

     * Below is the code where we fetch data and connect websocket upon mounting:
   ```js